 During this time, the poinsettia’s association with Christmas was almost entirely confined to small Mexican towns and their local folklore.
-It remained in relative obscurity for almost two hundred years before a man by the name of Joel Roberts Poinsett would introduce it to the United States and forever change the way we decorate for the holidays.
+It remained in relative obscurity for almost two hundred years before a man by the name of Joel Roberts Poinsett introduced it to the United States.
+This introduction forever changed the way we decorate for the holidays.

-During one of his diplomatic trips to Mexico in the winter of 1828 on behalf of President John Quincy Adams, he visited the Taxco area where he wandered the beautiful countryside and became enchanted by the brilliant red leaves of an unfamiliar plant.
-Poinsett had kept a greenhouse on his property in South Carolina and began shipping the blooms back to his home where he studied and carefully cultivated the plants.
+In the winter of 1828, Poinsett took a diplomatic trip to Mexico on behalf of President John Quincy Adams.
+He visited the Taxco area where he wandered the beautiful countryside and became enchanted by the brilliant red leaves of an unfamiliar plant.
+Poinsett kept a greenhouse on his property in South Carolina and began shipping the blooms back to his home.
+There, he studied and carefully cultivated the plants.

-It wasn’t long before he began sharing the plants among his friends and colleagues around Christmas time when the upper leaves of the shrub would turn red.
+It wasn’t long before he began sharing the plants among his friends and colleagues around Christmas time.
+This was when the upper leaves of the shrub would turn red.
 The reputation of the enchanting Christmas plants spread and soon a Pennsylvania nurseryman by the name of Robert Buist began to cultivate poinsettias.
-Buist would be the first to sell the plant to the public under its botanical name of Euphorbia Pulcherrima, and played a large role in helping to establish the plants Christmas reputation.
+Buist would be the first to sell the plant to the public under its botanical name of Euphorbia Pulcherrima.
+He also played a large role in helping to establish the plant’s Christmas reputation.

-In the early 1900’s the poinsettia began to gain in popularity on a wide scale, when Paul Ecke Sr. developed the first poinsettia plants that could be grown indoors in grow pots.
-He began selling them at roadside stands in Hollywood, California, and in 1923 founded the Ecke Ranch that today provides the nearly 80 percent of the plants that are bought and sold in the country.
+In the early 1900s, the poinsettia began to gain popularity.
+Paul Ecke Sr. developed the first poinsettia plants that could be grown indoors in grow pots.
+He began selling them at roadside stands in Hollywood, California.
+In 1923, he founded the Ecke Ranch which today provides nearly 80 percent of the plants that are bought and sold in the country.

 Today, the poinsettia is the most popular plant sold during the holidays and the best-selling potted plant in the United States.
-Within a six-week period leading up to Christmas there are over 70 million poinsettias sold and nearly $250 million in poinsettia sales accounted for.
+Within a six-week period leading up to Christmas, there are about 35 million poinsettias sold and nearly $250 million in poinsettia sales accounted for.

-In July of 2002, the United States Congress created National Poinsettia Day on December 12th to honor the late Joel Roberts Poinsett who played a crucial role in making the poinsettia into the Holiday fixture that it is today.
+In July of 2002, the United States Congress named December 12th National Poinsettia Day.
+The day would honor the late Joel Roberts Poinsett who played a crucial role in making the poinsettia into the holiday fixture that it is today.

 If you enjoyed this story then make sure to read about The Curious KISStory of Mistletoe!